Skip to main content

 A System Landscape Diagram showing how three different roles interact with personal banking systems

-The second way involves adding an Is Realised By reference between roles and the people who perform them.
+The second way involves adding an Assigned To reference from people to the roles they perform.
 This can add valuable information to your model, but it is important to plan your modeling approach and understand how different approaches will affect how your model works.

 Linking People to Roles